 1) NCCI fine print that matters

 - One code per session: choose the most comprehensive upper-GI endoscopy performed.
+NCCI edits prevent stacking diagnostic + therapeutic codes in same session.
+2026 NCCI edits expanded bundling rules.

-- Same-day E/M: permissible with modifier 25 only when truly significant & separately identifiable.
+- Same-day E/M: Permissible with modifier 25 only when truly significant & separately identifiable.

 2) LCD reality (medical necessity)